kurtlindberg/leafwaxtools/docs/source/api.rst

 leafwaxtools is a Python package.

-The following describes the WaxData class that supports the functionality of leafwaxtools
+The following describes the Chain and Isotope classes that support the functionality of leafwaxtools

-WaxData (leafwaxtools.WaxData)
+Chain (leafwaxtools.Chain)
+""""""""""""""""""""""""""

+.. autoclass:: leafwaxtools.api.chain.Chain
+   :members:

+Isotope (leafwaxtools.Isotope)
 """"""""""""""""""""""""""""""

-.. autoclass:: leafwaxtools.api.waxdata.WaxData
+.. autoclass:: leafwaxtools.api.isotope.Isotope
    :members: